secondRZ/swe-interview/topics/web-development.md

     * Is the state tightly coupled with the component and has no dependencies on any other components/props?
     * Is the data only used in this one component?
 * Next, for all state data that you determined should be stored at the application level, what methods currently manipulate that state?
 You will define those methods as string constants.
 Make a folder in the same directory as your components folder called `actionTypes`, and add js files for each state object.
 For example, for jobs, you'll have `job.js`, and inside you'll have `export const ADD_JOB = job/ADD_JOB;` ddsfsd
-* An `action` returns a new state, via a `reducer`.
+* An `action type` returns a new state, via a `reducer`.
 You now create a folder called `reducers` with a file called `job.js` in the same directory as before.
 Import your action types into that file like: `import * as JobActionTypes from '../actionTypes/job';` Now you create the initial state, based on whatever it was before in a component with `const initialState = ...`.
 See **reducers/player.js** in the **Redux** project.
+* The job of the reducer is to take the state and produce a new state based on some action occuring. \(Like repository methods, except immutable.\) The function takes 2 arguments, the current state, and the action.
+They **should not** directly change the current state.
+They should be pure functions, and only return a new state.
+* The next step is to provide a mechanism for notifying the reducer when an action takes place.
+This is done with **actions** and **dispatching**.
+Create a folder called `actions` in the same directory.  and another file called `job.js`.
+Copy the import from the reducers file to import the action types.
+* Create and export a const function for each of the action types you've defined.
+Each function should return and object of with properties `type`  and whatever parameters the action takes.
+See **actions/player.js **for more info.
+* Now create the **store**, which is the single source of truth for the state of the app.
+It is a combination of all of the reducers you have created, that then becomes one single state container for the application.
+* Import` { Provider } from react-redux` , `{ createStore } from 'redux'`, and the reducers that you've created, all inside of index.js.
+* Then `const store = createStore(YouReducers);`
+* Now wrap your root component in index.js inside of a `<Provider store={store}></Provider>` component.
+By doing this, you create a method for any container component to subscribe to store changes.
+* Now it's time to connect the necessary components \(the containers, or root level components\) to the store.
+Go into them and  `import { connect } from 'react-redux';` See **containers/Scoreboard.js**
+* Connect converts state to props.
+You pass it a function that takes state, and returns an object that will now be the props in that component.
+Make sure you're using the export statement at the bottom of the page instead of `export default`, and write it like this: `export default connect(mapStateToProps)(ComponentName);` This subscribes the component to store changes, and whenever that happens, the mapStateToProps function is called, and the result is passed as the new **props** object to the component.
+* import `{ PropTypes } from 'react'` \(you may already be importing something from 'react', like `Component`\) Define whatever you defined in the mapStateToProps method.
+* Now update the render method with **bindActionCreators**.
+Import `{ bindActionCreators } from 'redux';` Then import the action creators that you created in the **actions** folder like: `import * as JobActionCreators from ../actions/job;`
+* In the render method, add `const { dispatch, job } = this.props;` Then bind each of the actions like this: `const addJob = bindActionCreators(JobActionCreators.addJob, dispatch);`
+* Add the necessary bound actions to the components that need them.
+And change all instance of `this.state.job` to `job`.
+And replace method calls and props \(props that were set to methods that are now bound actions like addJob={this.\_addJob}\) with the bound actions.
+* Now go through each component and make sure that it's using the actual bound actions like props.addJob\(\);

 * ## Dev Tools
 * Measuring Performance